sysgears/spinjs/README.md

 ## Description

-SpinJS is a JavaScript tool that helps to build projects for production, run them in test mode, and launch projects in watch mode for development.
-SpinJS relieves you from the pains of configuring the project builds for client, server, and native mobile applications so you can focus on the actual development.
+SpinJS is a build tool that can create project builds for production, run them in test mode, and launch your project in watch mode for development without the need for you to configure the builds.
+To make this possible, SpinJS analyzes your project structure and dependencies and decides how to build the project.
+And unlike many similar build tools, SpinJS doesn't tie you to a specific framework or lock you out from the generated configurations &ndash; you can customize the project configurations however you need.

-In the simplest terms, SpinJS aims to analyze your JavaScript project from various aspects:

-* What dependencies your project has;
-* What structure it has whether it's a standalone project, a Lerna monorepo, or a Yarn Workspaces project; and
-* what tool would be the best to build the project with.

-SpinJS tries to understands a project by reading the `package.json` file as well as by reading the actually installed dependencies in the `node_modules` directory and then configures the technologies it knows about using custom [plugins].
+To reach the goal, SpinJS reads the `package.json` file as well as the actually installed dependencies in the `node_modules` directory and then automatically configures the technologies it knows about using custom [plugins].
+SpinJS also understands whether you're developing a standalone project, a Lerna monorepo, or a Yarn Workspaces project to decide how it should be built.

+In doing so, SpinJS relieves you from the pains of configuring the project builds for client, server, and native mobile applications so you can focus on development.

-SpinJS does its best to provide you with an advanced build setup using the minimal information that you provide about the technology stack while still giving you the possibility to configure every aspect of how your project gets built.
+The bottom line is that SpinJS does its best to provide you with an advanced build setup using the minimal information about the technology stack while still giving you the ability to configure every aspect of how your project gets built.

-SpinJS is different from similar build tools in that it doesn't tie you to a specific framework.
-And SpinJS doesn't lock you out from the generated configurations.

 ## Installation